the practical kitchen

 1. Mix the dough - Whisk the dry ingredients together, then whisk the wet ingredients together (except for the butter) and pour them into the dry ingredients.
 Mix everything together on low speed with a dough hook until you have a shaggy, messy ball in the bowl and there aren't any dry bits of flour left in the bottom.

-2. Knead the dough - Increase the speed and mix on medium (speed 4 on KitchenAid) until the dough passes the "windowpane test" (see gifs below).
+2. Knead the dough - Increase the speed and mix on medium until the dough passes the "windowpane test".
 You may need to slowly drizzle in an additional 1-2 teaspoons milk or dust in some flour to get the dough to be soft, smooth, and stretchy.
 If the dough hasn't reached windowpane after about 7 minutes, drizzle in an additional ¼ teaspoon milk at a time while kneading, giving it time to incorporate before adding more, then cover the dough and let it rest for 5-10 minutes.
 Knead 2-3 minutes more.
 It should get there!

 What to expect when adding butter: Each time you add a new piece of butter, your dough will fall apart a little bit, it might slide around in the bowl or fall off the dough hook, but just let the mixer keep running and it will come back together.
 You're asking the gluten network to incorporate quite a lot of fat at this stage — be patient!

-Place the dough in a lightly greased bowl, cover it, let it rise at room temperature for one hour.
-It should just about double in size at this stage.
+Place the dough in a lightly greased bowl, cover it, let it rise at room temperature until just about doubled in size.
 Depending on how cold or warm your kitchen is, and the temperature of the milk you used, this may happen quickly or may take a bit longer.

 Easy apple butter filling